vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 Srīpūrva Sastra on the lines of the Purva Pancikā.
 That he wrote such commentaries is evident from the following accidental remark in P. T. V., 147 :

-"Pūrvaprabhștipancikāsu".
+"Pūrvaprabhṣtipancikāsu".
 2. His commentaries on other Stotras than those

 mentioned above.
 To them he refers in T. S., 31.
 3. His stotras from which he often quotes in the